 - 5.2.1 A microscopic examination is conducted to confirm the presence of spermatozoa.
-This shall be done on samples meeting any of the following criteria: - 5.2.1.1 All vaginal and rectal swabs in the sexual assault kit unless smears were collected.
-If oral assault is indicated from the paperwork, a slide shall be made from the oral swabs unless a smear was collected. - 5.2.1.2 If limited spermatozoa (less than 1 sperm/3 fields of vision) or no spermatozoa are seen on the slide prepared from the vaginal swabs and swabbings are received from the external labia area, a slide shall be made from the external labia. - 5.2.1.3 Any area which gives an AP result which is indicative for the presence of semen.
-If multiple areas tested from one item give an AP result indicative for the presence of semen, a slide needs to be prepared only from the area that gives the strongest color change unless there is reason to believe more than one semen donor may be present on the item.
+This shall be done on samples meeting any of the following criteria: - 5.2.1.1 All vaginal and rectal smears.
+If no smears, then a slide shall be prepared from the swabs in the sexual assault kit.
+If oral assault is indicated from the paperwork, and the sample is collected within 24 hours of the assault (in a living victim), the oral smear shall be examined.
+If no smear, then a slide shall be made from the oral swabs. - 5.2.1.2 If rare or no spermatozoa are seen on the slide prepared from the vaginal swabs and swabbings are received from the external labia area, a slide shall be made from the external labia.

+need to be prepared.

+5.2.1.3 Any area which gives an AP result which is indicative for the presence of semen.
+If multiple areas tested from one item give an AP result indicative for the presence of semen, a slide needs to be prepared only from the area that gives the strongest color change.
+If information is received that more than one semen donor may be present on the item the analyst will, based on their training and experience, determine if multiple slides